shichiro-nakahara/docs/docs/compliance.md

 A deposit amount cap is enforced on a network-wide, per asset, rolling daily basis at the smart contract level.
 It serves as the third line of defense against illicit deposits that might attempt to circumvent the above caps by splitting deposits across accounts.

-The cap limits the maximum amount of pending deposits that can be made to PolyAztec as a whole across 24-hour periods.
+The cap limits the maximum amount of pending deposits that can be made to Nata Network as a whole across 24-hour periods.
 Every pending deposit would consume a portion of the network-wide deposit quota that linearly refills at a rate of `network cap / 24 hours`.
 It is initially enforced at 1,000 WETH / 1,000,000 MATIC / 1,000,000 DAI and is adjustable depending on needs.

 ## User Compliance